shivannis/xandr-docs-public/xandr-docs/articles/invest/creative-templates.md

 If you want to customize the way creatives render, you can create your own templates from scratch, or you can copy
-Xandr standard templates and modify them to fit your needs.
+Microsoft Advertising standard templates and modify them to fit your needs.

 Our platform supports common creative types such as videos and banners,